tagohd/mono/Characters/CURSED AL.md

 # The Cursed One
 ![[The Cursed One.mp3]]
+%%
+songTitle:: The Cursed One
+songRemarks:: I uploaded this to Tumblr a long time ago. trivial:: Added song metadata.
+#trivialChange
+%%

 # Al, THE SOUL TAKER
 With enough [[SOUL|SOULS]], he will become godlike.
 His essence is eternal, but there has always been someone to banish him.
 SOULS taken by AL are gradually forgotten until they all but disappear from existence. #Cite/Game/Undertale  [gameRefType:: Undertale/Plot]